Why the Uniforms Had to Change on Star Trek: Discovery — Again

 From the start, she worked with the show’s producers to create a look for the new show that looked like it belonged in canon.

-“We looked at Enterprise… we looked at The Original Series, at that point in canon, and we tried to pull across the color palette,” said Discovery producer and writer Akiva Goldsman in 2017.
-Goldsman explained why the original Discovery uniforms were blue (in the video above).
+“We looked at Enterprise, we looked at The Original Series, at that point in canon, and we tried to pull across the color palette,” said Discovery producer and writer Akiva Goldsman in 2017.
+Goldsman explained the design for the original Discovery uniforms.

 For season 3, Phillips had to create the look for so much but held onto a few ideas as she made costumes for all of the members of this 32nd Century.